v-i-s-h-n-u-b/8-bit-CPU/README.md

 * 3'b100 : XOR Operation
 * 3'b101 : Default NO Operation

-The 8-bit 'result' stores the result of the operations for further use
+The 8-bit 'result' stores the result of the operations for further use.

 ![Screenshot 2024-08-15 021106](https://github.com/user-attachments/assets/89d6e589-3fe9-467a-8dde-4e7dcdd4ec4b)